alperb/rdcp/README.md

 Remote Daemon Control Protocol

 ## Introduction
 rdcp is a protocol for controlling a daemon remotely.
 It is designed to be simple and easy to implement.
 It is also designed to be secure, and to be able to be used over an insecure connection.
+It's still in development, not meant for use yet.

 Initial motivation of implementation is to use it with a remote docker daemon control tool ([drun](https://github.com/alperb/drun)).
 However, it is not limited to docker, and can be used with any daemon, if tailored to that daemon.